 - Conference spaces, meeting materials, and audiovisual expenses.

-- Cornell media coverage and event photography (such as pre/post event stories in the Cornell chronicle, social media, other university-related promotional opportunities).
+- Cornell media coverage and event photography (such as pre/post-event stories in the Cornell Chronicle, social media, and other university-related promotional opportunities).

 - For further details, please consult the budget template.
 Expenses incurred that exceed the $35,000 funding award are the responsibility of the Faculty Co-Chairs.
 Any surplus funds should be returned to the Office of Academic Integration.

 Has the potential to create clear synergies and follow-on interactions, collaborations, and novel joint projects stemming from the symposium.